the-events-calendar/the-events-calendar/readme.txt

 = [6.4.1] 2024-05-13 =

+* Version - The Events Calendar 6.4.1 is only compatible with Event Tickets 5.9.2 and higher
 * Feature - Moved the Remove End Time settings from our Tweaks extension into the TEC > Settings > Display section.
 Fixes some compatibility issues with recent updates to the views.
 Also adds a compatibility layer in case of using an older Tweaks extension.
 [TEC-4371]
 * Fix - When creating a new event the Currency symbol, code and position fields are populated from the general settings options.
 [TEC-5072]
 * Fix - Wrong page titles in List page when using a Classic Theme.
 [TEC-5074]